Garden Tools You Actually Need (And What You Don't)

 Year One: Start with the essential seven tools.
 Total investment: $200 to $400 depending on quality choices.

-Year Three+: Upgrade worn items to better quality.
+Year Three and beyond: Upgrade worn items to better quality.
 Replace your cheap trowel with a forged one.
 Invest in Felco pruners now that you know you'll use them daily.

 Let your actual gardening experience guide purchases.
 Don't buy tools preemptively based on what you think you'll need.